UoM-Robotics-Society/HackABot2024/makerbot/README.md

 Each Team will be provided with Sony's Spresense Kit

 ### You will need produce a solution to help the Makerspace which uses the Spresense Kits.
-Each Team will be required to produce a detailed presentation which describes and demos their proposed solution, annd answer some questions from the judges.
+Each Team will be required to produce a small presentation which describes and demos their proposed solution, and answer some questions from the judges.
 The presentation can be up to a maximum of 5 minutes.

 Each kit contains:
 - Sony Spresense Main Board
 - Sony Spresense Extension Board
 - Sony Spresense Camera
+- SD card

 You will also have full access to the Robotics Society Inventory

 Useful links to information, websites and examples can be found in the [info](info) folder.

-Winners will get some awesome prizes.
+Winners will get some awesome prizes!

 All Teams get to keep their Sony's Spresense Kit but **must** return all inventory items